ArunDitha

 Biography

-ArunDitha is a Eurasian-South Asian poet and performing artist whose work animates poetry through text, sound and movement.
+ArunDitha is a Eurasian-South Asian poet and performing artist whose work brings poetry to life through text, sound, and movement.
 Her practice explores poetry as a mechanism for reworlding—where dance, voice, and ritual converge to birth new realities.
-She has performed internationally at venues like TEDx Singapore, Wonderfruit, and The Watermill Center, and published multiple poetry collections, including rib/cage.
+She has performed internationally at venues like TEDx Singapore, Wonderfruit, and The Watermill Center, and has published multiple poetry collections, including rib/cage.
 She also collaborates musically as lead vocalist in experimental projects Mantravine and Polymorphism.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy